 Another myth is the concern about omega 6 versus omega 3 fat.
 Not all omega 6 and omega 3 fats are the same.
 One study included 20% of calories coming from polyunsaturated fat that was mostly omega 6.
 The people in the study still had a marked reduction in CHD.

 That is not to say that the exact omega 6 or omega 3 fat is unimportant.
 It's just that simply classifying a fat as omega 6 or omega 3 does not tell the whole story.
 What is important is how much the fat lowers CHD.
 The exact fat eaten is important.
-A study done in Lyon placed participants on a low fat diet or a Mediterranean diet with a high intake of fat from rapeseed oil, which contains a large amount of ALA (as do walnuts).
-That group had a 70% reduction in recurrent CHD.
+A study done in Lyon placed participants on a low fat diet or a Mediterranean diet with a high intake of fat from rapeseed oil.
+Rapeseed oil contains a large amount of ALA (alpha-linolenic acid).
+The group getting rapeseed oil had a 70% reduction in recurrent CHD.
+Walnuts are another great source of ALA.

 If you want a simple way to lower your blood pressure, a high potassium foods diet will likely do the trick.
-If you also want to lower your chances of CHD beyond the improvement from lower blood pressure, simply lower the saturated fat intake and include a good amount of healthy nuts, especially walnuts, in one or two meals a day.
+If you also want to lower your chances of CHD beyond the improvement from a high potassium to sodium ratio, simply lower the saturated fat intake.
+Substitute a good amount of healthy nuts, especially walnuts, in one or two meals a day.

-For tables showing the potassium content of foods, look here to find the food group you are interested in.
-A table for nuts is here.
+For tables showing the potassium content of foods, click the “Links to Food Potassium Tables” tab at the top of the page to find the food group you are interested in.
+A link to a table for nuts is on that page.

 1. Dietary fats and coronary heart disease.
 Willett WC.
 J Intern Med.
 2012 Jul;272(1):13-24. doi: 10.1111/j.1365-2796.2012.02553.x.